 Old Bay is typically used as a seafood seasoning, but I’m here to prove that it’s delicious on anything from French fries to corn (see these Old Bay Fries with Quick Aioli next!).

-Plus, as a time-pressed mom on-the-go who loves a gourmet meal, having a 20-minute side dish that requires just 3 ingredients to complete any meal is a huge blessing!
+Plus, as a time-pressed mom on-the-go who loves big flavor, having a 20-minute side dish that requires just 3 ingredients to complete any meal is a huge blessing!

-Grilled Corn on the Cob with Old Bay Ingredients
+Grilled Corn on the Cob with Old Bay Ingredient Highlights

-- Corn.
-Fresh corn on the cob, preferrable still in their husks.
+You will need fresh corn on the cob, preferably still in their husks.

-- Old Bay Seasoning.
-My all-time favorite!
+Old Bay Seasoning is my all-time favorite!
 It’s great on seafood and vegetables!
 None on hand?
 Check out this article on Every Old Bay Seasoning Substitute.
-The most evident flavor in Old Bay Seasoning is celery salt, but the seasoning also has subtle notes of spicy cayenne, nutmeg, and paprika.

 Grilled Corn on the Cob with Old Bay Tips and Tricks